Nnennajohn-rain/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that prints a triangle, followed by a new line.
+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.